 So the answer to the question of whether you can become Amish is "Yes."
 Almost anyone can become Amish if they are desperate enough.

 It would take sacrifice, dedication, and a lot of hard work.

 And I will never portray a picture that makes it look like it would be easy to join the Amish because it definitely would not be easy.
 But impossible, No.

 So what do I do if I want to join the Amish?

-First of all, if you want to become Amish, I recommend that you start living more like the Amish to see if you could handle it.
+First of all, if you want to become Amish, I recommend that you start living more like the Amish to see if you can handle it.
 I have a few tips on how to live like the Amish in another post.
 (Go read that.)

 And then, if you've tried living simpler, going without electricity, your computer, and TV, and you still think you would enjoy that lifestyle; I recommend that you find an Amish community that you like and go live there.
 (Perhaps there would be a family that would let you come live with them.)